samize/football-mapper/Project_Proposal.md

 ## Experiments

-We're going to have several stages of experiments correpsonding to the different types of work in each stage.
+We're going to have several stages of experiments corresponding to the different types of work in each stage.

 - Line Projection